 6.5 Graduates are statutory members of Convocation, which elects the Chancellor of the University and five members of the Senate of the University, and may discuss and pronounce an opinion on any matter whatsoever relating to the University.

 6.6 Graduates details included on the parchment will reflect the information contained in Qsis.
-It is the responsibility of potential graduands to ensure that this information is up to date.
+It is the responsibility of potential graduands and their Schools to ensure that this information is up to date.

 6.7 A graduate whose parchment has been damaged or destroyed may, on producing satisfactory evidence, obtain a duplicate upon payment of an administration fee.